 1. Introduction

-An agro-ecosystem is a smaller unit of natural system mainly dedicated to production of food and fibre.
+An agroecosystem is a smaller unit of the natural system mainly dedicated to the production of food and fiber.
 It is an intermediate system affected by both biotic and abiotic factors, though by implementing manipulative measures its dynamics could be controlled up to an extent.
-The variety and range of anthropogenic inputs in synchronisation with favourable geographical conditions can lead to higher outputs.
-But in order to obtain the desired results, its natural dynamics must be understood well.
+The variety and range of anthropogenic inputs in synchronization with favorable geographical conditions can lead to higher outputs.
+But to obtain the desired results, its natural dynamics must be understood well.

-Agro ecosystem is an efficiently rich system in terms of its production value and re-usabity of agri-waste.
-Amount of agriculture waste is mainly determined by plant physiology but also governed by agriculture inputs applied and post-harvest management.
+Agroecosystem is an efficiently rich system in terms of its production value and re-usability of agri-waste.
+The amount of agricultural waste is mainly determined by plant physiology but also governed by agriculture inputs applied and post-harvest management.
 Plant physiology determines the leftover part of the plant after harvesting whereas agri-input governs the quality of the residue and harvest management decides the actual amount available for utilization.
 Each crop in the capacity of its unique physiology produces some amount of residue.
 As much as the quantity of the crop residue is important, its quality governs the process of decomposition in the soil.
-The crop residue when decomposes, release nutrient elements into the soil based on their chemical composition (Tamilselvi et al., 2015).
-Fast decomposing residues release nutrients at faster rate while not necessarily improving the soil quality whereas slowly decomposing residues might positively impact the soil in the long run.
-Therefore it is important to study the plant physiology as well as chemical make-up before zeroing on its potential of reusage and reapplication in the agriculture soil.
+The crop residue when decomposes, releases nutrient elements into the soil based on their chemical composition (Tamilselvi et al., 2015).
+Fast decomposing residues release nutrients at a faster rate while not necessarily improving the soil quality whereas slowly decomposing residues might positively impact the soil in the long run.
+Therefore it is important to study plant physiology as well as chemical makeup before zeroing in on its potential for reuse and reapplication in the agriculture soil.

-Uttarakhand is a hilly state which is geographically divided into plains and tarai, bhabhar zone, middle Himalayas, and higher Himalayas.
-It is generally covered with forests and wastelands with reported total land area of 56.72 lakh ha (Sharma, 2016).
-Only 14% land is available for cultivation and out of which 89% is under small and marginal land holders.
+Uttarakhand is a hilly state that is geographically divided into plains and tarai, the Bhabhar zone, the middle Himalayas, and the higher Himalayas.
+It is generally covered with forests and wastelands with a reported total land area of 56.72 lakh ha (Sharma, 2016).
+Only 14% of land is available for cultivation out of which 89% is under small and marginal land holders.
 Small land holdings face the pressure of producing maximum yield within limited fertilizer and other chemical inputs.
-Due to ecological and economic constraints these farms have immense scope to develop into organic establishments (Meena and Sharma 2015 ).
+Due to ecological and economic constraints, these farms have immense scope to develop into organic establishments (Meena and Sharma 2015 ).
 Crop residues and animal farm waste are the major sources of organic application in the fields.
-In order to apply plant residues into the soil to take out maximum benefits from the same the quality of a crop residue is studied based on C: N ratio, lignin, and polyphenol content.
+To apply plant residues into the soil to take out maximum benefits from the same the quality of a crop residue is studied based on C: N ratio, lignin, and polyphenol content.
 The quality index determines the decomposability of the crop residue which is used to predict the efficiency of its application in the soil.
-But again, keeping in mind the geographical peculiarity of the state, the crop residues which can be decomposed easily under sub-tropical weather conditions has to be distinguished.
-Therefore the need to study the chemical composition of plants and its decomposition process is warranted.
-In the present study the focus would be on estimating the quantity of residue from the major cereal crops as well as assessment of their nutritional quality for their reusability in the agricultural system based on their quality index.
+But again, keeping in mind the geographical peculiarity of the state, the crop residues which can be decomposed easily under sub-tropical weather conditions have to be distinguished.
+Therefore the need to study the chemical composition of plants and their decomposition process is warranted.
+In the present study, the focus would be on estimating the quantity of residue from the major cereal crops as well as assessing their nutritional quality for their reusability in the agricultural system based on their quality index.

 2. Materials and methods